 What is short interest?

 Short interest is the number of shares of a particular stock that have been shorted.
 An investor who is short will potentially profit if the price declines.
 It can be considered bearish for a stock to have high or rising short interest.

 Short interest is commonly expressed as a percentage—the number of shares sold short divided by the total number of outstanding shares.
 Suppose there are 10 total outstanding shares of a hypothetical stock.
 If one of those shares is sold short, the short interest as a percentage of outstanding shares will be 10% (1 ÷ 10 = 10%).

-While you can get a general sense of investors who are bearish on the market using short interest as applied to an index, this measure is more commonly used for individual stocks.
+While you can get a general sense of investors who are bearish on the market using short interest as applied to an index or comparable security, this measure is more commonly used for individual stocks.
 If a relatively large percentage of short interest exists relative to similar stocks or to the stock’s own historical levels, it may indicate that sentiment is generally pessimistic for the stock.
 For example, if stock A and stock B operate in the same industry, and stock A has short interest of 20% while stock B has short interest of 5%, based only on this indicator, market sentiment for stock A may be considered more bearish.

 Why you might care about short interest